 How should I look after my breasts after a breast lift?

-Optimal results after a breast lift Surgery are achieved when patients follow the surgeon’s post-operative instructions in full.
-Our post-operative nurses will show you a technique on how to massage and moisturise the breasts as well as the breast lift scars themselves.
-Aqueous cream works perfectly well and will help keep the skin soft and supple as well as prevent excessive scar formation.
+Optimal results after breast lift surgery are achieved when patients follow the surgeon’s postoperative instructions in full.
+Our postoperative nurses will show you a technique on how to massage and moisturise the breasts as well as the breast lift scars themselves.
+Aqueous cream such as E45 works perfectly well and will help keep the skin soft and supple as well as prevent excessive scar formation.
 You should take good care of the breast lift scars and it is important to avoid any excessive contact with the breasts during the early stages of healing.

 Breast lift surgery does not result in smaller breasts however the procedure is aimed at creating aesthetically pleasing breasts through the removal and repositioning of breast tissue to create a perkier and more youthful-looking breast.
 As part of the breast uplift procedure, breast tissue from the lower part of the breast is repositioned upwards to restore upper pole fullness.

 Is sensation affected by having a breast lift?

 Decreased sensitivity of the nipple is a recognised risk with any technique of breast lift surgery where the nipple is repositioned during the procedure but this risk is very rare and in most cases, any nipple sensitivity is temporary in nature and the breasts should develop normal sensation over the first four weeks after surgery.
 The incisions involved with breast lift surgery may lead to an increase or decrease in nipple sensitivity as small nerves are invariably cut when making the incision through the skin as part of the breast lift surgery.